 After the war, Slovakia was reconstituted as Czechoslovakia, and came under the influence of the Soviet Union.
 During this time Medvecká dedicated herself to completing her artistic training, traveling to study at the Academy of Fine Arts in Vienna, the Academy of Fine Arts in Prague and the Academy of Fine Arts and Design in Bratislava.

 Got questions, comments or corrections about Mária Medvecká?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.